CMPN-CODECELL/Hacktoberfest2020/Data Structures/C/README.md

-# Hacktoberfest2020
+# C
-A guide to help you contribute to Hacktoberfest 2020 and to get you started towards Open Source Contribution
+This folder contains the implementation of basic data structures with it's operations in C.

+If you want to add more data structures in  C, feel free to create an issue and link your pull request to that issue.